-Tom Aikens presents his stunning coronation chicken salad recipe, which is in some ways traditional, in other ways contemporary.
-Coronation chicken was first prepared on the eve of the Queen's Coronation in 1952, when the combination of curry and chicken was seen as slightly more exotic than it is now.
+Tom Aikens' chicken salad recipe is in some ways traditional, in other ways contemporary.
+Coronation chicken was first prepared on the eve of the Queen's Coronation in 1952, when the combination of Indian curry and chicken was seen as slightly more exotic than it is now.
 Tom Aikens includes a range of ingredients in his version: apricot jam, sliced almonds and bay leaves all make an appearance.
-This coronataion chicken recipe calls for a pre-cooked roast chicken
+This coronation chicken recipe calls for a pre-cooked roast chicken.

 Method